 - allows you, through the ABN online application process, to apply for key services.

-These include getting an AUSkey (access to online government services), registering properly for taxes (PAYG withholding and GST), as well as applying for a national business name and/or Australian domain name to represent your new business.
+These include getting a myGov account, registering properly for taxes (PAYG withholding and GST), as well as applying for a national business name and/or Australian domain name to represent your new business.

 Does getting an ABN cost money?
 Do I need one?